Orkland Municipality (1920–1963)

 Orkland is a former municipality in the old Sør-Trøndelag county, Norway.
 The municipality existed only for a short time, from 1920 until 1963.
-The 169 km2 municipality encompassed the central part of what is now the municipality of Orkland in Trøndelag county.
+The 169 km2 municipality encompassed the central part of what is now Orkland Municipality in Trøndelag county.
 The main church of the municipality was Moe Church, just south of the village of Vormstad, the administrative centre of the municipality.
 Most of the population lived in the Orkdalen valley along the river Orklaelva and near the lake Hostovatnet.
 The main village areas were Vormstad, Svorkmo, and Hoston.

-History
+Prior to its dissolution in 1963, the 169 km2 municipality was the 415th largest by area out of the 705 municipalities in Norway.
+Orkland Municipality was the 498th most populous municipality in Norway with a population of about 1,719.
+The municipality's population density was 10.2 PD/km2 and its population had decreased by 8.1% over the previous 10-year period.

+General information

-The municipality of Orkland was originally a part of the municipality of Orkdal (see formannskapsdistrikt), but on 1 July 1920 it was separated from Orkdal to form a new municipality of its own.
-Initially, it had a population of 1,760.
+Originally part of Orkdal Municipality (see formannskapsdistrikt law), Orkland Municipality was established on 1 July 1920 when it was separated from Orkdal Municipality to form a new municipality of its own.
+Initially, Orkland Municipality had a population of 1,760.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1963, the municipalities of Orkland, Orkanger, Orkdal, and Geitastrand were merged to form a new, larger municipality of Orkdal.
-Prior to the merger, Orkland had a population of 1,707.
+On 1 January 1963, Orkland Municipality (population: 1,707) was merged with Orkanger Municipality (population: 2,874), Geitastrand Municipality (population: 559), and Orkdal Municipality (population: 4,152) to form a new, larger Orkdal Municipality.